Get 70% Off

 ill

-is more commonly used in place of
+is more commonly used to describe a state of poor health.

 sick